Llano Estacado: Geography and climate

 The Llano Estacado lies at the southern end of the Western High Plains ecoregion of the Great Plains of North America; it is part of what was once called the Great American Desert.
 The Canadian River forms the Llano's northern boundary, separating it from the rest of the High Plains.
 To the east, the Caprock Escarpment, a precipitous cliff about 300 ft high, lies between the Llano and the red Permian plains of Texas; while to the west, the Mescalero Escarpment demarcates the eastern edge of the Pecos River valley.
 The Llano has no natural southern boundary, instead blending into the Edwards Plateau near Big Spring, Texas.
 This geographic area stretches about 250 mi north to south, and 150 mi east to west, a total area of some 32000 sqmi, larger than Indiana and 12 other states.
 It covers all or part of 33 Texas counties and four New Mexico counties.
 The area is susceptible to frequent dust storms because of its low relief, frequent turbulent winds, lack of vegetation, and loose topsoil.
 The landscape is dotted by numerous small playa lakes, depressions that seasonally fill with water and provide habitat for waterfowl.

 The Llano Estacado has a cold semiarid climate (Köppen BSk), characterized by long, hot summers and cold winters.
 Rainfall is relatively low; the entire region receives fewer than 23 in of rainfall annually, and the western part receives as little as 14 in.
 High summer temperatures (average high July temperature above 90 °F or 32 °C) mean that most of the small amount of precipitation is lost to evaporation, making dryland farming difficult.

+As the Llano Estacado lies on the western edge of Tornado Alley, supercell thunderstorms capable of producing large, violent tornadoes and destructive hailstorms are common in spring and autumn.

 The Texas State Historical Society states it covers all or part of 33 Texas counties, six fewer than as depicted by a US Geological Survey map, and four New Mexico counties.

 As depicted by a US Geological Survey map, the Llano Estacado includes all or part of these Texas counties:

 It also includes all or part of the following New Mexico counties: